How To Protect Senior Citizens From The COVID-19 Pandemic

 The Indian Health Ministry has advised against non-essential visits to the hospital, follow-ups and non-essential surgeries until the lockdown is lifted.
 However, since many senior citizens might have coexisting health problems, it is important to ensure you have gotten prescription medicines for at least 3-4 weeks so that they do not have to step out to refill.

-- Diabetes: Store insulin and oral hypoglycemic drugs properly.
+- Diabetes: Store your medications properly.
 It must be provided to the elderly on time and regularly for maintenance of blood glucose levels.
 Home glucose monitoring can be done by using test strips.
 Be aware of symptoms such as excessive sweating, tiredness and dizziness.
 For any doubts, you can always call your doctor or consult a diabetologist online.